 “A friend of mine had recently paid off their debt through Consolidated Credit.
 They saw the results and said every month they saw the progress.
 So, I decided the best thing to do is call Consolidated to see what they can do for me,” she says.

-“When I was told what my monthly payments would be, I wondered if I could do it even though it was 50 percent less than what I was paying on my own.
-Since being on the debt management program, I haven’t missed a payment, and my balance is going down month after month.
+“When I was told what my monthly payments would be, I wondered if I could do it, even though it was 50% less than what I was paying on my own.
+Since being on the debt management program my balances are going down month after month.
 It’s been such a great help, and I’m so excited that I’m close to finishing.”